-- Simplification To develop a consistent and standardized method of operating across counties.
-With county agreement, the committee achieved approximately a 40% reduction in agency forms as part of standardization. - Mobility To establish a statewide mobile policy for the optional use of a mobile application, confirming mobile hardware and software standards, and providing counties with guidance about the future of NC FAST mobile computing. - Security To define the user security roles required to support Child Welfare operations in small, medium, and large counties. - Data Governance To establish who will share data across programs. - Staffing and Capacity Developing a tool to help counties forecast staffing and resource needs specific to the NC FAST Project 4 implementation so that they are appropriately staffed once the system goes live.
+- P4 Conversion To define a strategy to prepare for the migration of active cases into NC FAST. - Document Management To provide an overall framework for the security of and access to documents in NC FAST. - Simplification To develop a consistent and standardized method of operating across counties.
+With county agreement, the committee achieved approximately a 40% reduction in agency forms as part of standardization. - Mobility To establish a statewide mobile policy, confirming mobile hardware and software standards, and providing counties with guidance about the future of NC FAST mobile computing. - Security To define the user security roles required to support Child Welfare operations in small, medium, and large counties. - Data Governance To establish who will share data across programs. - Staffing and Capacity Developing a tool to help counties forecast staffing and resource needs specific to the NC FAST Project 4 implementation so that they are appropriately staffed once the system goes live.